Why join us?

 How many vacation clerks do you take each year?

-Around 25 across Melbourne and Sydney.
-The majority of places are in our Melbourne office
+Our vacation clerkship intakes vary each year in both Melbourne and Sydney.
+The majority of places are in our Melbourne office.

-Are final-year students eligible to apply for clerkships?
+Are final-year students and international students eligible to apply for clerkships?

 Yes.
-We accept students in their final year of their studies to apply for our vacation clerkships
+We accept international students studying for an Australian law degree, and students in their final year of their studies are welcome to apply for our vacation clerkship.

 What should I include in my covering letter?